vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 SmartApps often have the need to schedule certain actions to take place at a given point in time.
 For example, an app may want to turn off the lights five minutes after someone leaves.
 Or maybe an app wants to turn the lights on every day at a certain time.

-Broadly speaking, there are a couple different ways we might want to schedule something to happen:
+Broadly speaking, there are a few different ways we might want to schedule something to happen:

 - Do something after a certain time amount from now.
-- Do something at certain time in the future.
+- Do something once at certain time in the future.
+- Do something on a recurring schedule.

-We'll look at each scenario in detail.
+We'll look at each scenario in detail, and what methods SmartThings makes available to address these requirements.

 Schedule From Now
 -----------------